gscrow/dressipi-com/solutions/product-experience.markdown

     subsections:
       - title: Inspire Your Visitors
         mini-title: FOR FIRST TIME VISITORS
-        subtitle: Show outfits displayed by occasion, inspiring the visitor and showing the versatility of the garment.
+        body: Show outfits displayed by occasion, inspiring the visitor and showing the versatility of the garment.
         color: lighter
         action:
           copy: Learn More >